 In the same way, good deeds are obvious, and even those that are not obvious cannot remain hidden forever (1 Timothy 5:25).

-Fifteen years ago this Christmas, Donna and I sat as proud parents.
-Our daughter, Megan, was honored with the servant leadership award along with ten other graduating seniors.
+A number of years ago, Donna and I sat as proud parents.
+Our daughter, Megan, was honored with the Servant Leadership Award along with ten other graduating seniors.
 We didn't even know that there was such an award.
 The students were unaware of the award or that they were receiving one.
 This award certainly wasn't one any university student competed to receive.
 So, these eleven students were all a bit surprised to be chosen, proving all the more that they were worthy recipients.

 As the university leadership led this chapel service, the Provost explained that he knew that most of the recipients were surprised by this honor.
 He emphasized that he knew they would not necessarily perceive themselves in high-notice positions of leadership.
 Instead, he suggested, they had served in ways that reflected the heart of the university's values* and reflected the nature of Jesus in what they did.
 Why?
 Because they served others whether they were noticed or not.
 However, their administrators, professors, and staff wanted to let them know that they had seen their service to others and wanted to thank them.